DEDALUS-5x/cncppevo/README.md

 # CNCPP 2025

-This is the repository of the code developed during the _Digital Manufacturing_ course, academic year 2022-23, Department of Industrial Engineering, University of Trento.
+This is the repository of the code developed during the _Digital Manufacturing_ course, academic year 2024-25, Department of Industrial Engineering, University of Trento.
+Currently, the repo deals the developing of a CNC kernel controller and new features are added as:
+* Tool Radius Compensation;

 ## Contents